puppetlabs/trapperkeeper-scheduler/README.md

   to reference this scheduled job (e.g. for cancellation) later.
 A group identifier `group-id` can be provided that allows jobs in the same group to be stopped at the same time.
+* `interval-after [initial-delay-ms interval-ms f]`: Similar to `interval` but delays initial execution until `initial-delay-ms` has occurred.
+* `interval-after [initial-delay-ms interval-ms f group-id]`:Similar to `interval` but delays initial execution until `initial-delay-ms` has occurred A group identifier `group-id` can be provided that allows jobs in the same group to be stopped at the same time.
 * `stop-job [job-id]`: Given a `job-id` returned by one of the previous functions, cancels the job.
 If the job is currently executing it will be allowed to complete, but will not be invoked again afterward.
 Returns `true` if the job was successfully